Do Go On - 125 - The Legend of Bigfoot

 Thanks for letting me know.

-Yes, I'm the artsy one after all.
+I'm the artsy one after all.

-This also confused me, but this could be just the top.
+but this could be just a type.

-I'm not really worthy of our time on this podcast,
+I'm not really worthy of our time on this podcast.

-but now it goes movie Saturday night at 6 p.m.
+movie Saturday night at 6pm.

 So I don't know quite how that works.